 1. Direct Investment

-Direct investment involves buying stocks directly from a stockbroker or as part of a mutual fund.
+Direct investment involves buying stocks or bonds directly from a stockbroker or as part of a mutual fund.

 Buying shares directly from a stockbroker